Beast (Disney character): Characteristics

 To reflect his early personality, the Beast is seen shirtless, with ragged, dark gray breeches, and a ragged reddish-colored cape with a golden colored circular-shaped clasp.
-Despite the actual color of his cape being a dark reddish color, the Beast's cape is more often referenced to be purple (and in most of the Beast's subsequent appearances after the film, such as The Enchanted Christmas, Disney's House of Mouse, or the Kingdom Hearts games, his cape is colored purple).
+Despite the actual color of his cape being a dark reddish color, the Beast's cape is more often referenced to be purple (and in most of the Beast's subsequent appearances after the film, such as The Enchanted Christmas, House of Mouse, or the Kingdom Hearts games, his cape is colored purple).
 The reason for this change in color is unknown, although the most likely reason is that the color purple is often associated with royalty.
 After the Beast saves Belle from a pack of wolves, his dress style changes to become more formal and disciplined, reflecting a more refined personality as he attempts to win Belle's friendship and love.
 His most referenced form of dress is his ballroom outfit, which consisted of a golden vest over a white dress shirt with a white kerchief, black dress pants trimmed with gold, and a royal blue ballroom tail coat trimmed with gold, worn during the film's ballroom dance sequence.

 The blue tailcoat outfit is retained after he was restored back to human, which is meant to be a stark contrast to the royal regalia and armor he was depicted in before his curse.
 His human form is that of a tall and slender young man with auburn hair and soft cream-colored skin while also retaining his bright blue eyes.
-As a human he is simply known as the "Prince", as supervising animator Glen Keane stated that everyone on the production was too busy to give him an alternative name, however some licensed works such as the trivia video game The D Show (1998) have named him "Prince Adam".
-Disney has come to embrace the name, as seen in multiple pieces of merchandise as well as a plaque hung up in 2012 (and still hangs there as of 2017) in Walt Disney World's Port Orleans Riverside Royal Rooms that clearly states his name as "Prince Adam."
+As a human he is simply known as the "Prince", as supervising animator Glen Keane stated that everyone on the production was too busy to give him an alternative name.
+However, some licensed works, such as the trivia video game The D Show (1998) have named him "Prince Adam".
+Disney has come to embrace the name, as seen in multiple pieces of merchandise, as well as a plaque hung up in 2012 (and still hanging there as of 2017) in Walt Disney World's Port Orleans Riverside Royal Rooms that clearly states his name as "Prince Adam."
+Nevertheless, Disney archivist Dave Smith rejected "Adam" as the Beast's official name.